Courses for Fall 2015

 Phone: (423) 425-4036

 MATH 5470 Applied Mathematics for Science and Engineering I

 Undergraduate students may take this course by registering for MATH 4999 or by registering to take the course at the graduate level (please consult with the instructor if you are an undergraduate student interested in pursuing these options).

 Course Text: Fourier Series, Transforms, and Boundary Value Problems, 2nd ed.
 (Dover) by J. R. Hannah and J. H. Rowland

 Prerequisites: Per the UTC course catalog: MATH 4550 with a grade of C or consent of the instructor.
-A basic understanding of differential equations at the level of MATH 2450 and a good command of integration and infinite series is essential.
+For those who receive consent from the instructor, a basic understanding of differential equations at the level of MATH 2450 and a good command of integration and infinite series is essential to do well in the course.
 Familiarity with the rigorous definitions of convergence and continuity at the level of MATH 3510 is a plus.

 - Series solutions to differential equations and the method of Frobenius